boredoms/resume/README.md

 There are also a number of different header styles, as the original style was using a lot of whitespace.

+### UTF-8 support

+Based on some user feedback I have made the template able to accept UTF-8 text by switching the compilation to LuaLaTeX.
+As I don't feel like I am proficient enough in Chinese or Japanese to typeset my resume in it, I have only made a stub to demonstrate that it works.
+Check out the `resume-macros.tex` file for the `\jp` macro and see it in use in the main `resume.tex` file.
+Note that you might have to enable the correct fonts for your language still.

 ## Preview

 ![resume](resume.png)